Trance (2020 film): Release

 The film's release was postponed multiple times.
 It was initially scheduled to be released on 22 March 2019.
 Then there were plans to release the film during Eid al-Fitr (5 June 2019), but was later shifted to Onam festival (11 September 2019) due to pending visual effects work.
 It was again scheduled to release on 20 December 2019, coinciding with the Christmas festival, before postponing to February 2020 due to delay in post-production work.
 Then it was scheduled to 14 February 2020 on Valentine's Day.
 But the regional Central Board of Film Certification in Thiruvananthapuram referred the film to a revising committee in Mumbai since Rasheed was not willing to cut a 17-minute long sequence that could hurt religious sentiments.
 On 15 February 2020, the film was leaked on the website Tamil Rockers a week ahead of its release.
 The film was released in Kerala on 20 February 2020.
-The film could not get much collection due to the COVID-19 pandemic and the negative response among audiences.
+The film was unable to earn much due to the COVID-19 pandemic and the negative reception from audiences.